intel/intel-device-plugins-for-kubernetes/cmd/fpga_admissionwebhook/README.md

     Register webhook
     mutatingwebhookconfiguration "fpga-mutator-webhook-cfg" created

+By default the script deploys the webhook in the preprogrammed mode (when requested FPGA resources get translated to AF resources, e.g.
+"intel.com/fpga-arria10-nlb0" -> "intel.com/fpga-af-d8424dc4a4a3c413f89e433683f9040b").
+You can command the script to deploy the webhook in the orchestrated mode with the option `--mode`.

+    $ ./scripts/webhook-deploy.sh --mode orchestrated

 Please note that the script needs the CA bundle used for signing cerificate requests in your cluster.
 By default it fetches the bundle stored in the configmap `extension-apiserver-authentication`.
 But it may differ from